ietf-wg-cellar/matroska-specification/chapter_codecs.md

 The `ChapterTranslate` element and its child elements **SHOULD** be used to link the internal chapter codec representation, the chapter codec number and the actual Segment it represents.

-For example if a chapter codec of type "1" in SegmentA needs to link to SegmentB, it can store that information as "SegB" in its internal data.
+For example, if a chapter codec of type "1" in SegmentA needs to link to SegmentB, it can store that information as "SegB" in its internal data.

 The translation `ChapterTranslate` in SegmentB would use the following elements: